Going dark

 As of June 17, a group calling themselves Progressives for Students and Teachers has spent $972,012 on phone calls, web and newspaper ads and direct mailers in support of Rodriguez and opposing Gebhardt, according to campaign finance reports filed with the Colorado Secretary of State.

-One of Progressives registered agents is Kyle DeBeer, vice president of civic affairs for the Colorado League of Charter Schools.
+One of the Progressives IEC’s registered agents is Kyle DeBeer, vice president of civic affairs for the Colorado League of Charter Schools.
 The organizations stated mission is to “shape public policy and opinion that favors charter school quality, growth, funding equity and facilities access.”
 Rodriguez also worked for the Walton Family Foundation, a major funder of charter schools, from 2008 to 2012.

 Charter schools are independent of the established state school system but do receive government funding.
 Critics argue that they take away students and funding from public schools while not being subject to the same regulations and standards.